myhdl/myhdl/doc/source/manual/reference.rst

 .. class:: _SliceSignal(sig, left[, right=None])

     This class implements read-only structural slicing and indexing.
-It creates a new signal that shadows the slice or index of the parent signal *sig*.
+It creates a new shadow signal of the slice or index of the parent signal *sig*.
 If the *right* parameter is omitted, you get indexing instead of slicing.
     Parameters *left*  and *right* have the usual meaning for slice
     indices: in particular, *left* is non-inclusive but *right*